Mohammad Barakeh: Career

-Following the end of his studies, Barakeh returned to his hometown of Shefa-'Amr, a place with considerable importance in the internal politics of Israel's Arab citizens, and took up political activity in the local Maki branch.
-He was first elected to the Knesset in 1999, and was re-elected in 2003, after which he became Deputy Speaker of the Knesset.
+Following the completion of his studies, Barakeh returned to his hometown of Shefa-'Amr, a city that has long played a prominent role in the political life of Israel's Arab community.
+He became active in the local branch of Maki, the main component of Hadash, and gradually emerged as one of the party's leading Arab political figures.

-Barakeh was re-elected again in 2006 and 2009.
+Barakeh was first elected to the Knesset in the 1999 elections as a member of Hadash.
+He was re-elected in the 2003 elections, after which he became a Deputy Speaker of the Knesset.

+He retained his seat in the 2006 and 2009 elections.
+During this period, he served as chairman of Hadash and was one of the alliance's most prominent representatives in national politics.
+During his parliamentary career, he was particularly associated with advocacy for Arab citizens' rights, social justice, workers' rights and Jewish–Arab political cooperation.

-He was re-elected for a fifth term in 2013, but prior to the 2015 elections, he announced that he was retiring from politics, and was given the symbolic 120th place on the Joint List, an alliance of Hadash and the main Arab parties.
+Barakeh was re-elected for a fifth term in the 2013 elections.
+Prior to the 2015 elections, however, he announced his retirement from parliamentary politics.
+Although he did not seek another term, he was placed in the symbolic 120th position on the candidate list of the newly formed Joint List, an electoral alliance bringing together Hadash and the major Arab-led parties.
+Following his retirement from the Knesset, Barakeh remained active in public life and later served as chairman of the High Follow-Up Committee for Arab Citizens of Israel from 2015 to 2025.

 Conflict with Baruch Marzel

 In February 2005, Barakeh was threatened by Kahanist activist (and now-outlawed Kach party leader) Baruch Marzel over his pivotal support for Ariel Sharon's evacuation compensation bill, a move that paved the way for Israel's unilateral disengagement from the Gaza Strip and northern West Bank.

 In a letter, Marzel wrote to Barakeh: "the evacuation bill was passed with your backing, and now it is only a matter of time before it is implemented on other sectors of society, including you and your friends."
 Marzel wrote that Barakeh's vote "in favor of expelling Jews from their homes in Gaza and the northern Samaria" would result in "appraisers [being] sent to your home to estimate its value."